Tel: 07538 367275

 It won't include everything; we'll save the magic for the big day!
 But it will help everyone involved to know their cues and where they need to be.

 A rehearsal isn't essential but it could be useful if you have a large number of people, or if any of the party are nervous about the ceremony.
-It's also a good opportunity to practice using microphones if you have opted to.
-We can make last-minute revisions to my script and your vows at this stage.
+It's also a good opportunity to practice using microphones if you've opted to.
+We can make last-minute revisions to my script and your promises at this stage.

 On the day itself I'll turn up early and check out the venue.
 I'll liaise with venue staff and suppliers to make sure everything is in place.
 I'll meet with you before the ceremony to go through the final details, answer any last-minute questions and calm any nerves.

-A typical ceremony will last around 20-30 minutes, but I can adapt the length to suit you.
-After the ceremony, I'll bid you farewell and let you get on with your celebrations.
-I'll present you with a keepsake box containing a presentation script and certificate - and big hugs of course!
+A typical ceremony will last around 20 minutes, but I can adapt the length to suit you.
+After the ceremony, I'll bid you farewell and let you get on with your celebrations (unless you'd like me to stay!)
+I'll present you with a souvenir script and certificate - and big hugs of course!